 BNA Tax Management Portfolios Online

-To access Foreign Income Tax Management Portfolios on BNA's online platform, click on "Country Portfolios" under the heading "Expert Analysis" in the center of the landing page.
+To access Foreign Income Tax Management Portfolios on Bloomberg Law, click on "Country Portfolios" under the heading "Expert Analysis" in the center of the landing page.